-The outreach programs of the university include: Seaborne Conservation Corps, a residential program for high school dropouts; Sea Camp, a marine biology summer camp for youths 10-16 years of age; and Elderhostel, a marine environment-oriented camp for senior citizens.
+The outreach programs of the university include Sea Camp (a marine biology summer camp for youths 10-16 years of age) and Elderhostel (a marine environment-oriented camp for senior citizens).
 The Oil Spill School and the Oil Spill Response Center both serve to provide protection from disasters.
 Marine safety programs, radar observer schools, workshops on beach ecology, and summer programs are regularly offered.
+The Center for Marine Training and Safety offers broad-based professional development to employees of coastal and offshore maritime industries.
 Computer Simulation systems for ship operations (bridge, engine room, radar, oil spill management and communications) provide realistic hands-on experiences for undergraduate and continuing education programs.